-I fell in love with Greece the first time I visited the country.
+I fell in love with Greece the first time I visited the country in Athens 1974.
 I can’t say it was love at first sight as our arrival on Greek soil was a very scary experience. . . .

 My family and I had been living in Kenya since 1969.
 My husband was a fuel injection engineer.
-Kenya had a policy of Africanisation during the sixties and seventies and my husband was training Africans to run a workshop in Nairobi, a job he really enjoyed.
+Kenya had a policy of Africanisation during the sixties and seventies, and my husband was training Africans to run a workshop in Nairobi, a job he really enjoyed.
 We had progressed to having a yearly contract with all expenses paid for one month’s holiday a year in the UK.
-We decided to take advantage of this opportunity and make a two-day stop-over in Athens, a city we had always wanted to visit.
+We took advantage of this opportunity and made a two-day stop-over in Athens, a city we had always wanted to visit.

 Eventually, we reached the hotel which was in a side street off Omonia Square with just a bright glass door opening onto the street.
 We marveled at the marble floors which greeted us and the clean open appearance of the foyer.
 The Receptionist was very helpful and we were soon relaxing in our family room.